Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 PowerPoint for the Web

-Tagged as: Pictures, PowerPoint for the Web, Tutorials
+Tagged as: Duplicate, PowerPoint for the Web, Slides, Tutorials

-PowerPoint 2016 for Windows users can learn about Transparency for Shape Outlines, Artistic Effects for Picture Backgrounds, and Changing Default Shape Attributes.
-PowerPoint for Mac users can learn how to Select, Deselect, View, and Hide Shapes Using the Selection Pane.
-PowerPoint Online users can explore Inserting Shapes.
+PowerPoint users of all versions will learn about Widescreen Implementations.
+PowerPoint 2016 for Mac users can learn about the Format Task Panes and Moving Text Boxes on a Slide.
+PowerPoint Online users can explore Types of Shapes and Hiding/Unhiding Slides.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.